 - STUDYING THE ISSUES

-As stated before, almost every nation-state on the planet now has a website in English, where government policy papers and documents are available to read, where speeches given by foreign leaders can be examined, and where legislation that has passed can be looked at.
-Other areas that are to be looked at are government news sites or general news sites, such as the BBC, CNN, The Economist, The Washington Post, and The New York Times, among countless other respected news organizations for recent and up-to-date information about what is occurring in each nation-state.
-However, what are even more valuable are the vast improvements that the United Nations have made in these areas.
+Additionally, almost every nation-state has a website in English where government policy papers and documents are available to read, speeches given by foreign leaders can be examined, and where legislation that has passed can be reviewed.
+Other resources include government news sites or general news sites such as, The BBC, The Economist, The Washington Post, and The New York Times.

-There are a couple UN documents that all Model UN participants should be aware of.
-These include the Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights Students should also be familiar with recently passed resolutions, and other resolutions that have an impact on the current topic.
-Another excellent UN resource is the Economic and Social Development page, which provides access to an index of issues as well as UN agencies that deal with the issues along with UN publications.
-Also valued for information are the World Bank, the International Monetary Fund, and the World Health Organization.
-For this particular topic, other solid places to look at the issues include the Center for Disease Control and the US Department of Health and Human Services.
+There are a couple of UN documents that all Model UN participants should know.
+These include the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights.
+Students should also be familiar with recently passed resolutions, and other resolutions that have an impact on the current topic.
+Another excellent UN resource is the Economic and Social Development page, which provides access to an index of issues as well as UN agencies that deal with the issues.

 - SO, WHAT DO WE KNOW NOW?

-Combining these two, students should know where their nation-state stands on the issues and the proposed solutions to deal with the issues.
-They should know how they nation- state operates at the UN.
+Most importantly, you should know how your nation-state operates within the UN.
 Some nation-states are supportive of world action, others against it, and some favor it in some areas and not in others.
-Some nation-states are very combative at the UN (say Cuba) and give wild, angry speeches normally against the current world order and those who are seen and the driving influences of it.
-Others are highly supportive of the current situation and will offer glowing praise of the main powers.
-Some countries will say little on the official record that will get them into trouble, but make their intentions clear behind the scenes (China and Russia are well known for this) and use their influence to guide the debate in the direction they want.
-Some countries are deal-makers, who use their collective influence to drive compromises and resolutions that a large majority can agree to.
-Others fight tooth and nail and will not give a single inch to try and get what they want.
+Some nation-states are very combative at the UN and give wild, angry speeches normally against the current world order.
+Others are highly supportive of the status quo.
+Some countries will say little on the official record that will get them into trouble, but make their intentions clear behind the scenes and use their influence to guide the debate in the direction they want.
+Some countries are deal-makers, who use their collective influence to drive compromises and resolutions that a large majority can agree upon.
 Others will try and defeat anything proposed, while others will go with the flow and see what their allies, military supporters, and major trade partners think before acting.
-How a nation-state acts is sometimes just as important as what it believes in when accurately representing what occurs at Model United Nations.
+How a nation-state acts is just as important as what it believes in when accurately representing what occurs at Model United Nations.

 - NOW THAT YOU KNOW ALL THIS, WHAT DO YOU DO WITH IT?

 Model United Nations of Alaska centers on resolutions.
-Resolutions (which will be discussed in much further detail later) are proposed solutions to the issues.
+Resolutions (which will be discussed in further detail later) are proposed solutions to issues.
 They can be viewed somewhat like a bill in the US governmental system.
-They are a proposal to deal with a conceived problem.
 Resolutions normally have two parts.
 The first part is explaining the problem, and the second part is detailing what the solution should be.
-Resolutions should be an accurate reflection of what their nation-state believes is the problem and what it believes the solution should be.
+It’s important to ensure your resolutions accurately represent your country’s position on the issues.

-Other than resolutions, position papers are a key aspect of Model United Nations.
-Position papers are in effect statements of policy that each delegation puts together to state what their nation-state believes relative to the topic and what they wish to accomplish.
-Position papers can range in length from about one page to several volumes, though 1-2 pages is the usual standard.
-Each delegation also usually puts together individual position papers that are more committee specific (what they view the main issues are relative to the committee and what they wish to see be accomplished).
-These position papers usually go no longer than a page.
+In addition to resolutions, position papers are a key aspect of Model United Nations.
+Position papers are, in effect, statements of policy that each delegation puts together to convey what their nation-state believes relative to the topic and what they wish to accomplish.
+Position papers are generally one page, but should be no longer than two pages.

-Another aspect that all this research helps to accomplish is debating.
-By having become well acquainted with their own nation-state and the topic at hand, a delegate can actively participate in debates about proposed resolutions.
-Knowing the main issues will allow delegates to both defend and push for resolutions they support, as well as attack and try to defeat resolutions that go against their government’s policy.
-Also, having a wide range of knowledge will help in proposing amendments to improve resolutions.
+Your research will also help you tremendously during debate.
+By becoming well- acquainted with your nation-state and the topic at hand, you may effectively participate in debates about proposed resolutions.
+Knowing the main issues will allow you to both defend and push for resolutions you support, as well as attack and try to defeat resolutions that go against your government’s policies.
+Also, having a wide range of knowledge will help you propose amendments that will improve resolutions.

 - WHAT ELSE CAN YOU DO?

-As the old saying goes “Keep your friends close and your enemies closer.”
-Knowing who is going to be on the opposite side is very important.
-Through their research, students should know who their adversaries are.
-These include countries with different political ideologies (say Communism and Western Democratic Capitalism), different religious perspectives (Hindu India and Islamic Pakistan), ethnic disputes (the Balkans), border disputes, good old fashioned bad blood (Israel and Syria), trade disputes, military conflict, historical problems, and countless other reasons.
-Students should know who their adversaries are.
-Doing some research into their adversaries will help in trying to outwit them in debate or knowing where they can get votes to pass resolutions.
+Knowing who is going to be on the opposite side of the issues is very important.
+Through your research, your should know who your adversaries are.
+These include countries with different political ideologies (say Communism and Western Democratic Capitalism), different religious perspectives (Hindu India and Islamic Pakistan), ethnic disputes (the Balkans), border disputes, trade disputes, military conflict, historical problems, and countless other reasons.
 Being prepared for the counter-arguments is almost as important as making the original argument.
 Debate requires responses, and the delegation most prepared to respond will be in a better position to execute their plans at Model UN, and thus have a more enjoyable time.

 - RIGHT BEFORE THE CONFERENCE

 The world is not a static entity.
-Things change on a weekly, daily, hourly, even minutely basis.
-Students should remain up to date on the world situation and in particular their nation-state and the topic at hand.
-Naturally, by keeping up with current events makes people better citizens to begin with, but in Model UN it is vital.
+Things change constantly and you should remain up to date, particularly in regards to your nation-state and the topic at hand.
 Governments can change overnight, policies can be adopted or scrapped, and events can completely change the world order.
-The fall of the Berlin Wall and the terrorist attacks of September 11th, 2001 are two events that fundamentally changed the world order in an instant within the last 20 years.
 Students who do not keep up with world events may be shocked to discover that their government no longer exists when they show up to the conference.